Miriam College: Presidents

 The first lay president and first female president of a Catholic college in the Philippines was Dr. Paz V. Adriano, who had been a student of the Maryknoll nuns.
 The second president was Dr. Lourdes Quisumbing, who later became the Secretary of Education under Corazon Aquino, the 11th president of the Philippines.
 The third was Dr. Loreta Castro; the fourth was Dr. Patricia B. Licuanan, who is currently the chairperson of the Commission on Higher Education.
 Dr. Rosario Oreta Lapus later served as president from 2010 to 2019.
 The current president is Ambassador Laura Quiambao-del Rosario, former Department of Foreign Affairs undersecretary and diplomat.

 Campus facilities

 Campus facilities include a modern, four-story LEAD Residence Hall for college students and guests, the Gallery of Women's Art featuring donated works from women artists, the Marian Auditorium for institutional events, the Little Theater for smaller events, the Mini-Forest Park, a chapel, Stations of the Cross, Library Media Center, and the Child Development and Day Care Center.

 Miriam College Nuvali

-Miriam College's satellite Nuvali campus was opened in 2014.
+Miriam College's first satellite Nuvali campus was opened in 2014.
 A coeducational campus, it is located along Diversity Avenue corner Evoliving Parkway, Nuvali, Calamba, Laguna.

+Miriam College Alviera

+Their third campus sits on 10-hectare property inside the Alviera township by Ayala Land, Inc. in Porac, Pampanga.
+The campus offers a basic education program for kindergarten, grade school and junior high school students, with plans to launch higher education and vocational programs in the future.
+It was launched in August 2025.